Cawe321/Caleb-s-Code-Library/README.md

 # Caleb-s-Code-Library-Rewrite
- A personal library of utility scripts (C#) for Unity Game Engine.
+ A rewritten personal library of utility scripts (C#) for Unity Game Engine.